J0ekr/PyLitReview/README.md

 # PyLitReview
 19.05.2022:
 Updated for Python 3.10 usage (Fixed deprecated selenium code and added enums & match cases)

-## Quick Guide
+## Installation
-- Install Selenium
+* Install Selenium
-- Download Chromdriver with same version as current Google Chrome installation
+* Download Chromdriver with same version as current Google Chrome installation
-- Put info into config_template.py and rename to config.py
-- Create keywords
-- usage: crawl(keywords, Library.library, SearchWhere.searchWhere)
-  - keywords must be a list of lists of strings
-  - library options:
-    - IEEE
-    - ACM
-    - ScienceDirect (Not working headless)
-  - searchWhere options:
-    - Title
-    - TitleAbstract (Title OR Abstract - not working for ACM)
-    - Abstract
-    - Text (All)
+  + You might need to have undetected_chromedriver installed to do `import undetected_chromedriver as uc` in case you get blocked

-## ToDos
+## Getting Started
-- [x] Implement title+abstractsearch
-- [x] Update Sciencedirect crawler
+* Define your job using `PyLitReview_GenerateJob`
+* Run the crawling jobs using `PyLitReview_Crawler`